-To our knowledge, the Texas Historic Tree Coalition (TXHTC) is the only group in the Southwest that works to identify potential Indian Marker Trees.
+To our knowledge, the Texas Historic Tree Coalition (TXHTC) is the only group in the Southwest that works to identify potential Indian marker trees.
 When our research began, there was no established protocol or set of procedures to follow.
-The process we use to submit, identify, research, and assist in recognizing a potential Indian Marker tree was developed over many years.
+The process we use to submit, identify, research, and assist in recognizing a potential Indian marker tree (IMT) was developed over many years.
 It is the product of much research, and also of careful listening to our American Indian friends.
 It is based on a profound respect for the American Indian culture and their way of life.

-The first step of the process involves the submission of a potential Indian Marker tree (IMT) to TXHTC for consideration.
+The first step of the process involves the submission of a potential Indian marker tree (PIMT) to TXHTC for consideration.
 Anyone may submit a tree for consideration.
-We receive information on potential Marker Trees from foresters, historians, hikers – happily, we receive tips from all kinds of people who share a love of these trees.
-The submissions are typically made via the TXHTC web site, and usually include a photo and a few details.
+We receive information on potential marker trees from foresters, historians, hikers – happily, we receive tips from all kinds of people who share a love of these trees.
+The submissions are typically made via the TXHTC web site, and usually include several photos and a few details.
 At this point, our arborist reviews the information and determines if the tree appears to have some potential; sometimes, natural forces are likely to have shaped the appearance of the tree rather than American Indians.
 Trees that appear to have potential require more research, and we ask the person submitting the tree to provide more information.
-Once the information is received, it is reviewed again by our Arborist.
+Once the information is received, it is reviewed again by our arborist.
 Those trees that continue to show potential are officially logged into our files.
-Next, our Indian Marker team volunteers visit the site to collect more detailed information.
+Next, our Indian marker team volunteers visit the site to inspect the tree and collect more detailed information.

-After the site inspection, if the tree is old enough and still has potential to be a Marker Tree, a great deal of background research is required.
+After the site inspection, if the tree is old enough and still has potential to be a marker tree, a great deal of background research is required.
 The objective is to make a strong case that American Indians were likely to have occupied the site of the tree or to have marked the location or used the tree for a specific purpose.
 This can be a difficult task, and often requires determined sleuthing.
-There is very little written information available to help us establish American Indian presence and practices in most of the areas where we find potential Marker Trees.
-As a result, research often begins with a search of property records at the county courthouse and progresses to checking with local historians, anthropologists, and archeologists, among others.
+There is very little written information available to help us establish American Indian presence and practices in most of the areas where we find potential marker trees.
+As a result, research often begins with a search of property records at the county courthouse and progresses to checking with local historians, anthropologists, and archeologists, and more.

 TXHTC simply does not have the volunteers required to research each individual tree.
-To date, TXHTC has collected information on over 100 trees and we work diligently to keep up with current submissions.
-We rely heavily on our tree nominators and people in their communities to help us with the work of establishing the presence of American Indians near the potential Marker Tree.
-We review the information provided, and verify the sources given.
+To date, TXHTC has collected information on over 300 trees and we work diligently to keep up with current submissions.
+We rely heavily on our tree nominators and people in their communities to help us with the work of establishing the presence of American Indians near the potential marker tree.
+We review the information provided and verify the sources given.